tenzir/threatbus/apps/vast/README.md

 `syslog`, or forward STDOUT via a UNIX pipe.
 Note that it may be desirable to disable logging in that case.

-Note that only the `context` field is printed, and not the object structure of the `Sighting`.
-The `Sighting` itself is a Threat Bus internal format and most likely not usable for most applications.
+Note that only the `x_threatbus_sighting_context` field of a STIX-2 Sighting is printed, and not the object structure of the Sighting itself.